 - Maintenance Server Level Agreement begins (optional)

 All development projects have common risk areas.
 Our methodology and risk-management

 practices minimize the risks and ensure that your project is successful.
 Time and

 time again, we beat the odds and turn in projects that are on time and within budget.

-The table below summarizes just some of the specific ways the PDSA Methodology reduces
+The table below summarizes just some of the specific ways the Fairway Methodology reduces

 |We strongly encourage user involvement.
 One critical element of our approach is

 the prototype.
 We develop a prototype of your requirements quickly so that you and

 the users can 'touch and feel' what the end product will look like.